tw4l/bitarchivist.net/src/pages/pages/cv/index.md

 ## Professional Experience

+#### Artefactual Systems (remote)
+**Software Developer** | March 2020 - present

+* Description to come

 #### Concordia University Library (Montréal, QC)
-**Digital Preservation Librarian** | August 2018 - present
+**Digital Preservation Librarian** | August 2018 - February 2020

-* Leads and works in collaboration to develop policies, procedures, strategies and workflows to ensure long-term digital preservation of the Library's digital assets.
+* Lead Digital Preservation Working Group and worked with library and university stakeholders to develop policies, procedures, strategies and workflows to ensure long-term digital preservation of the Library's digital assets.
-* Participates in the administration and development of the Library’s technology infrastructure for digital preservation.
+* Lead development of the Library’s technological infrastructure for digital preservation.
-* Coordinates the Library’s participation in local, regional and national web archiving projects.
-Establishes policies, procedures and workflows related to web archiving.
-* Provides training, workshops, and instruction on digital preservation and subject areas for classroom, library and online learning environments.
+* Provided training, workshops, and instruction on digital preservation and subject areas for classroom, library and online learning environments.
 * Subject librarian and selector for Computer Science & Software Engineering; Mechanical, Industrial & Aerospace Engineering (MIAE); and Music.

 #### Library Innovation Lab at Harvard University (Cambridge, MA)